Prostate cancer is the most common malignant tumor in males. It is more common as we age, but the age of the onset is highly variable.

 Some of them never required radical prostatectomy or any other prostate cancer treatment, but they were left out with prostate biopsies’ severe side effects.
 There was also an excessive number of unnecessary biopsies being made.
 With that, a significant number of patients experienced side effects unnecessarily, affecting their quality of life (2).

-In today’s medicine, doctors and patients need to pay more attention to their risk factors instead of a fixed age to start prostate cancer screening yearly.
+In contemporary medicine, emphasis is placed on assessing individual risk factors rather than adhering to a fixed age for annual prostate cancer screening.
 In some cases, screening every year is recommended, even if you don’t have prostate cancer symptoms.
-In other patients, it is not performed, and screening every year is entirely off the table.
+But, in other patients, it is not performed, and screening every year is entirely off the table.
 Warning signs of prostate cancer can be a useful indication to know that you belong to the first group, and screening might be appropriate for you.

 Prostate cancer mainly has urinary symptoms, as you will see in this list.
 They are usually the earliest symptoms reported by patients.
 Others start adding up as the tumor becomes more extensive, especially after the disease spreads to distant organs.

 But let’s stay in early prostate cancer and list the top 5 warning signs.
-Some of them are not found in an early stage but are sometimes the first alarm sign that leads patients to the urologist office (3):
+Some of them do not occur in an early stage but are sometimes the first alarm sign that leads patients to the urologist office (3):

 1) A painful or burning sensation during urination or ejaculation

-This is typically known by doctors as dysuria.
+This is dysuria.
 It is a common symptom in a lower urinary tract infection.
 However, urinary infections in males are not as common as in females.

 Some patients neglect their urinary symptoms because they are not very severe.
 But their symptoms keep on becoming worse over time.
 If they do so at a slow rate, patients may even get used to the increasing severity.
 Thus, they do not report what they feel and may not know it is a sign of prostate cancer.